 Know that your grief is valid

-It is completely understandable to be disappointed, and you are allowed to grieve these losses, even if they seem small or unsubstantial in comparison to the loss of a life.
+It is completely understandable to be disappointed in the events of a pandemic.
+You are allowed to grieve these losses, even if they seem small or unsubstantial in comparison to the loss of a life.

 When you have given yourself time to grieve, you may want to further ground yourself by taking time to write down a list of what you are grateful for.
 This can help root you back in reality, and let you see that there is still good in the world.
 We will also move forward and get through this.

 For many people, complete self-isolation is not an option.
 This may be because you are someone else’s primary caretaker, a front-line health care worker, or someone else who is not in the position to work from home.
 Not self-isolating can be just as anxiety-inducing if you are concerned about catching or spreading the next pandemic virus.

 For people not able to self-isolate, we would still recommend many of the above grounding techniques, like meditating, journaling, taking time for walks in nature, and reaching out to trusted friends for emotional support.
 Here are a few additional ideas.